mkrygeri/eks-kappa-lab/README.md

 ```

 ###  Hashicorp k8 learning lab
-This excercise is based on the lab found [here](https://github.com/hashicorp/learn-terraform-provision-eks-cluster/blob/main/eks-cluster.tf).
+This excercise is based partly on the lab found [here](https://github.com/hashicorp/learn-terraform-provision-eks-cluster/blob/main/eks-cluster.tf).
 The Kentik terraform was taken from Kentik's portal configuration, but the module can be found [here](https://github.com/kentik/config-snippets-cloud/tree/master/cloud_AWS).

-a configuration file has been provided for each user to connect to thier own cluster.
-Place this file in the ~/.kube/ directory.
+I used the terraform code generated in the portal and combined it with Hashicorp's

 ## Testing your configuration